 In addition, the plan assumes that certain challenges could affect military personnel's ability to support civil authorities in responding to a pandemic.
-For example, the plan states that a disease of operational significance could, among other things, create a global pandemic with the potential of
+For example, the plan states that a disease of operational significance

 &lt;sup>32A disease of operational significance is an infectious disease (accidental, deliberate, or natural) likely to significantly impact the ability of DOD to maintain mission assurance or likely to result in significantly increased requests for DOD assistance.
 A disease of operational significance will create an environmental and global disaster (pandemic) with the potential of incapacitating upwards of 40 percent of the overall workforce.